 - Pack an overnight bag

-It’s highly unlikely you’ll get everything unpacked the first day of your move.
+It’s highly unlikely you’ll get everything unpacked on the first day of your move.
 Make sure you pack an overnight bag with all the essentials to get you through the day.
-This includes a change of clothes, toiletries and some medicine.
+This includes a change of clothes, toiletries, and some medicine.

 - Get professionals to do the moving for you